obpy/obpy/src/doc/source/core-dev/pluginsystem.rst

     # Well, this is when that line comes into play.
     # OpenBlox's plugin manager will scan its list of known plugins,
     # looking for a plugin that implements "virtual.plugin".
-    # When it finds it, it loads and initalizes that plugin.
+    # When it finds it, it loads and initializes that plugin.

     obengine.plugin.require('virtual.plugin')